GridTools/gt4py/CONTRIBUTING.md

 Check `pytest` documentation (`pytest --help`) for all the options to select and execute tests.

-We recommended you to use `tox` to run the complete the test suite in different environments:
+We recommended you to use `tox` to run the complete test suite in different environments:

 ```bash
 # List all the available test environments